gaoyifan/smartentry/README.md

 At container start, Smartentry can:
 - Load environment variables from an `env` file (with optional overrides) and verify required ones.
 - Materialize a `rootfs/` template into `/`, with variable substitution of `{{VARNAME}}` from the environment.
-- Apply patches from `patch/` either at build-time or runtime.
+- Apply `patch`/diff files from `patch/` either at build-time or runtime.
 - Initialize persistent volumes from an archive on first run and optionally fix ownership.
 - Reconcile file modes and ownership based on a captured `chmod.list`.
 - Run optional hooks before templating and before executing your main process.